How to communicate your project

 Making your project visible is crucial to reach out to relevant stakeholders, build new collaborations or find your way into the market.
 It is also a legal obligation under your grant agreement.

-All EU-funded projects are required to have a web presence (either a dedicated website or to be part of an existing website).
+Most EU-funded projects are required to have a web presence (either a dedicated website or to be part of an existing website).
 It should provide details about the project objectives, actions, progress and results.

 If your project has achieved outstanding results relevant to EU citizens, then it could be promoted via some of the European Commission’s channels such as: